smarticoai/public-api/docs/interfaces/TLevelCurrent.md

 • **progress**: `number`

-The progress of the level
+The progress of the user towards next level in the percents to complete